GG666/Lecture/Chpater (C_English_Pointer).md

 static float y;
 ```
 #### Internal static variables
 **Internal static variables** are those which are declared inside a function.
-The scope of static variables extend up to the end of the function in which they are defined.
-Therefore, internal static variables are similar to auto variables, except that they remain in existence(alive) throughout the remainder of the program.For example, it can be used to count the number of calls made to a function
+The scope of static variables extends up to the end of the function in which they are defined.
+Therefore, internal static variables are similar to auto variables, except that they remain in existence(alive) throughout the remainder of the program.
+For example, it can be used to count the number of calls made to a function

 ```C++
 void stat(void);